WANT MORE FREE GUITAR & MUSIC THEORY TIPS? HOW ABOUT MORE GUITAR INSIGHTS & LESSONS?

 Sometimes people contact me because they have been playing the same old stuff for a while and feel stuck trying to get to the the next level in their playing.
 Much of what I described above applies here as well, even though these students aren’t beginners like the above students.

-To advance in your guitar playing, creativity or songwriting, there may some fundamental issues to be addressed, but it’s important to have someone that can access where you are, fill in those fundamentals and get you moving and growing as quickly as possible.
+There may be some fundamental issues to be addressed to advance in your guitar playing, creativity or songwriting.
+But, it’s important to have someone that can access where you are, fill in those fundamentals and get you moving and growing as quickly as possible.

 Reading Music on Guitar: Tab & Standard Notation